yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 ### --fs-utilization-threshold

-Specifies disk utilization percentage after which you can [archive changes](#archive-changes-tech-preview) to move it to another location and delete it.
+Specifies disk utilization percentage after which you can [archive changes](#archive-changes-tech-preview).

 ### --move-to